venator85/cwac-endless/README.markdown

 If you had a network error in `cacheInBackground()`, simply do nothing in `appendCachedData()`.
 So long as you returned `false` from `cacheInBackground()`, `EndlessAdapter` will remove the placeholder `View` and will operate as a normal fixed-length list.
+Or, override `onException()` to get control on the main application thread and be passed the `Exception` raised by `cacheInBackground()`, so you can do something to let the user know what went wrong.
+Have `onException()` return `true` if you want to retry loading data in the background, `false` otherwise.

 Dependencies
 ------------